All Episodes

 And Snerdley just said to me, I saw him staring intently right into my eyes.

-It wasn't say anything.
+He wasn't saying anything.

-I said, What are you staring at?
+I said, what are you staring at?

 Well, for me, that started last night.

-I I blew my top so many times last night, and I was ready to blow my top this morning.
+I blew my top so many times last night, and I was ready to blow my top this morning.

-You feel like things are spinning out of control.
+You feel like things are spinning out of control?

-You think like there's nothing is going right.
+You think nothing is going right?

 I'll tell you what the primary reason for it is.